8 Proven Ways to Speed Up Your WordPress Website

 3. Opt for a CDN

 One of the biggest factors in how quickly your page loads is the amount of time your DNS lookup takes.
-Say for instance your website is located in California.
-Whenever someone visits, a check has to be done to determine where your network is located.
-If your visitor is in Europe, then they will have to wait until such moment that the DNS has completed its lookup in your own location.
-What if you could instantly provide access to your website to a visitor who is in France?
+Say, for instance, your website is located in California.
+When someone visits, a lookup has to be done to find your server’s location.
+If your visitor is in Europe, they will have to wait until the lookup completes.
+What if you could instantly provide access to your website to a visitor in France?
 That is possible.
 A CDN is a content delivery network, a network of distributed content servers.
-Whenever you use a CDN, your website can benefit from increased performance by caching frequently-accessed files closer to your users’ browsers.
+When you use a CDN, your website can benefit from increased performance by caching frequently accessed files closer to your users’ browsers.
 This means that website visitors will experience less latency when loading pages and will see faster load times overall.
 As the Internet continues to grow, so does our reliance on websites that are fast and responsive.
 Unfortunately, not all websites are built with this in mind, which can lead to frustration for users who experience slowdowns or page errors.
-CDN (content delivery network) speeds up website loading times by serving cached versions of webpages from remote servers.
+A CDN (content delivery network) speeds up website loading times by serving cached versions of webpages from remote servers.
 CDNs also offer enhanced security and performance because they redirect traffic away from less reliable parts of the Internet.
-Simply subscribe to a DNS service provider, and anytime someone visits your website, the DNS will connect into a local version of your page.
-Sounds simple, but this is a powerful technique that you can use to increase the speed of your website.
-To learn more about choosing the right service for your needs, check out our article on The 7 Best Content Delivery Network (CDN) Companies of 2024.
+Simply subscribe to a CDN provider, and anytime someone visits your website, the network will connect them to a nearby cached version of your page.
+It sounds simple, but this is a powerful technique to increase the speed of your website.

 4. Disable Google Fonts